 For companies, it makes financial sense to send employees to a well-priced, fully serviced aparthotel that are ideal for short-term assignments within Southern Africa.
 The growing need for accommodation that is comfortable, convenient and less restrictive is something that traditional hotels are slowly noticing, too.

 A number of hotel groups are starting to add serviced hotels to their portfolios – either in the same building as hotels or as separate accommodation premises.
 Globally, Intercontinental Hotels announced the development of the Staybridge Suites in Manchester in 2014 under the Crowne Plaza hotel brand.
-More recently, and closer to home, Marriott International, Inc. announced the development of their 200 unit Marriott Executive Apartments Johannesburg Melrose Arch that would launch in early 2018 along with a traditional hotel in the same area.
+More recently, and closer to home, Marriott International, Inc. announced the development of their 200 unit Marriott Executive Apartments Johannesburg Melrose Arch that launched in 2018 along with a traditional hotel in the same area.